Frequently Asked Questions

 Yes, there is a waitlist for sold out camps.
 You can add your name to the list by clicking the Register Now button and searching for the camp you are interested in.
 There is a $25.00 non-refundable fee to be added to the waitlist.

 How do I transfer to a different camp session?

-To transfer an enrollment, please send an e-mail to firstname.lastname@example.org with the registered participant's name the session you would like to transfer them to.
+To transfer an enrollment, please send an e-mail to firstname.lastname@example.org with the registered participant's full name and the name of the session they wish to attend.
 We are unable to transfer campers into a sold out camp or camp that has passed its registration deadline.

 What is Princeton University Sports Camps Federal Tax ID?